SirinK2/Project-01/README.md

 # Project-01
-This is a timeline application were users can register and then login to post a text or an image, each user has a name or a picture.
+This app is called TalkToMe were users can register and then login to post a text or an image.

 ## **Requirements**

 The user shall be able to Sign Up.
 The user shall be able to Log In.
 The user shall be able to post [text or image].
-The user shall be able to view all the posts from different users (Timeline) Use firebase for this project or any other service providers
+The user shall be able to view all the posts from different users (Timeline) Use firebase for this project or any other service providers, Colorful background, and
-Colorful background
-Easy navigations
+Easy navigations.

 ## **ScreenShot**